retkins/thor/docs/tests-and-benchmarks.md

 # Tests and Benchmarks

 ## Validation Tests

+1. Magnetic field along the axis of a solenoid
-1. Magnetic field along the axis of a current-carrying loop (known analytical solution; $N \times M$ problem).
+2. [IN PROGRESS] Magnetic field along the axis of a current-carrying loop (known analytical solution; $N \times M$ problem).
 Lines drawn along the axis (compare to analytical solution) and along the plane (compare to direct summation)
-2. Magnetic field along the axis of a solenoid

-## Magnetic field along the axis of a current-carrying loop

-Given a current carrying loop of:
-* Radius `R = 1.5m`
-* Total current `I = 2.5 MA`

-Compute the magnetic field along the axis of the loop from -1m to +1m.

 ## Magnetic field along the axis of a solenoid